 The most important factor to consider is that there is no one-size-fits-all approach to treatment.
 For example, treatments that work for women with oily skin may not be appropriate for someone else who has dry or combination skin.

 An experienced esthetician can evaluate individual factors, including age, general health, skin type, the presence of medical conditions, etc. to determine how best to resolve a hormonal acne problem.
-Typically, this involves a multi-faceted approach that may consist of changes in your skincare and makeup regimen, lifestyle changes and potentially other treatments such as LED light therapy.
+Typically, this involves a multi-faceted approach that may consist of changes in your skincare and makeup regimen, lifestyle changes and potentially other treatments.

 Women who are pregnant must be especially careful when seeking treatment, to ensure that any planned acne treatment is safe for pregnancy.
 Many treatments advocated by dermatologists, including harsh prescription medications, may not be advisable.